juandoso/Competitions/README.md

 # Kaggle
-Some code fro Kaggle competitions
+Some code from Kaggle competitions